delftswa2017/desosa2017/junit5/chapter.md

 an update to the documentation or a refactor.
 Therefore it differs per contribution what role a contributor has. <br />
-JUnit has many minor and major contributors but we'd like to identify the five people who have taken on the lions share of the development of JUnit 5:
+JUnit has many minor and major contributors but we'd like to identify the five people who have taken on the lion's share of the development of JUnit 5:
   * @[sbrannen](https://github.com/sbrannen)
   * @[marcphillipp](https://github.com/marcphilipp)
   * @[jlink](https://github.com/jlink)